Sept 19 – Tuesday

 “The Kazun is a small stone house in the Istrian countryside, offering shepherds and animals protection from the weather.”

-We followed that truck in the picture above for a while, so even though it wasn’t raining, the road spray made sure that we continued to get wet.
+We followed the truck in the picture above for a while, so even though it wasn’t raining, the road spray made sure that we continued to get wet.
 Despite having long, straight stretches of road, either the visibility was too bad to chance passing, or there was simply too much traffic.
 So I tried to back off to give the road spray some time to dissipate, but we all know how difficult that can be!

 Heading to Pula!